-It can be very satisfying and beneficial work (even if sometimes it can seem a little laborious and hard on the feet).
+It can be very satisfying and beneficial work.
 It can give anyone an insight into the different aspects concerned with putting on a show.
 If anyone wishes to study different wines, and improve their own, there is no better way than to volunteer their services as a steward for one of the Judges (who are likely to be most helpful and informative).

-There is an unmarked ISO-Wine Glass for all wine/beer stewards who complete the form below or advise of their availability by FEBRUARY 27th.
+There is an unmarked ISO-Wine Glass for all wine/beer stewards who complete the form below or advise of their availability by FEBRUARY 25th.